 6.1 Cut Stems

-First of all, you are not encouraging more Growth by just plucking the leaves.
+First of all, you are not encouraging growth by just plucking the leaves.
 A good way is to snip it off from the base of the soil, which means following the cut-and-come-again method.

 Another problem with pinching is that it becomes the potential site for diseases to enter.
-Using dirty hands and nails to new hand pruned Parsley is likely to introduce pathogens in the entire plant.
+Using dirty hands and nails to prune new hand-pruned parsley is likely to introduce pathogens in the entire plant.
 So always use clean pruning tools and scissors.
-And you’re plants will stay healthy and alive for a long time.
-So to pick parsley keep these things in mind.
+And your plants will stay healthy and alive for a long time.
+So, to pick parsley, keep these things in mind.

 7. Harvesting Parsley Plant Seeds